WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Conclusion

-In this work, we introduced WGAST, a Weakly-supervised Generative Network designed for daily 10 m LST estimation via STF of Terra MODIS, Landsat 8, and Sentinel-2.
-To the best of our knowledge, WGAST is the first fully DL-based model developed specifically for this task.
+In this work, we introduced WGAST, a weakly-supervised generative network for daily 10 m LST estimation via STF of Terra MODIS, Landsat 8, and Sentinel-2 data.
+To the best of our knowledge, WGAST is the first fully DL–based framework specifically designed for this task.
 The framework is built upon a cGAN, where the generator follows a four-stage pipeline: feature extraction, feature fusion, LST reconstruction, and noise suppression.
-A key contribution is the use of cosine similarity to guide the fusion by transferring relevance scores from Landsat 8 and Sentinel-2 spectral features to the Landsat 8 LST features.
-Training is guided by a weakly-supervised strategy based on physical averaging principles, where the generated 10 m LST is upsampled to 30 m and compared to Landsat 8 LST.
-It requires only Terra MODIS LST at the target time and a prior triplet $T_1$ combining Terra MODIS, Landsat 8, and Sentinel-2, thus preserving the daily temporal resolution.
+A key contribution lies in using cosine similarity to guide fusion by transferring relevance scores from Sentinel-2 and Landsat 8 spectral features to Landsat 8 LST features.
+Training is weakly supervised through physical averaging, where the generated 10 m LST is upsampled to 30 m and compared to Landsat 8 LST.
+WGAST requires only Terra MODIS LST at the target time and a prior triplet $T_1$ combining Terra MODIS, Landsat 8, and Sentinel-2, thereby preserving daily temporal resolution.
 WGAST outperforms existing methods both quantitatively and qualitatively.
-Compared to FuseTen, on average, it achieves a 17.18\% reduction in RMSE, 4.10\% improvement in SSIM, 11.00\% increase in PSNR, and a 13.90\% reduction in ERGAS, with even greater gains over traditional linear methods.
-It also preserves fine spatial details such as temperature gradients near rivers and bridges, variations around buildings, and structural patterns in industrial and agricultural areas.
-Additionally, by relying solely on Terra MODIS LST at the target time, WGAST overcomes cloud-induced gaps in Landsat 8 LST by producing complete, high-resolution, and physically consistent LST maps.
-Its reliability is further supported by the strong agreement between the generated 10 m LST maps and in situ measurements from 33 ground-based sensors across the ROI.
+Compared to FuseTen, it achieves on average a 17.05\% reduction in RMSE, 4.22\% improvement in SSIM, 10.98\% increase in PSNR, and 13.76\% reduction in ERGAS, with even larger gains over traditional linear and existing combinations of STF and downscaling methods.
+It also preserves fine spatial structures such as temperature gradients along rivers and bridges, variations around buildings, and detailed urban and agricultural patterns.
+Additionally, by relying solely on Terra MODIS LST at the target date, WGAST effectively overcomes cloud-induced gaps in Landsat 8, by producing complete, high-resolution, and physically consistent LST maps.
+Its robustness is further confirmed by the strong agreement between the generated 10 m LST maps and in situ measurements from 33 near-ground sensors across the ROI.

-Despite WGAST’s strong performance, its current training strategy is region-specific and may not generalize well to unseen areas with varying climatic zones.
-Future work will focus on developing an inference and transfer learning approach to enable automatic adaptation to unseen regions without full retraining.
-This would make the model more adaptable and suitable for large-scale and real-world deployment.